 In December, 2004, the Financial Accounting Standards Board (FASB) issued SFAS No. 123 (Revised 2004), Share-Based Payment (SFAS 123R).
 SFAS 123R requires that compensation cost related to share-based employee compensation transactions be recognized in the financial statements.
 Share-based employee compensation transactions within the scope of SFAS 123R include stock options, restricted stock plans, performance-based awards, stock appreciation rights and employee share purchase plans.
 The provisions of SFAS 123R are to be effective for us for the quarterly period ending March 31, 2006.
 Accordingly, we anticipate implementing the revised standard in the first quarter of fiscal year 2006.
 Currently, we account for our share-based employee compensation transactions under the provisions of APB 25, which does not necessarily require the recognition of compensation cost in the financial statements.
-Since no stock-based compensation was issued during the periods presented in this report, the use of this accounting method has had no effect.
-The effect of adoption of the new standard on future periods cannot be predicted at this time.
+We have not completed our evaluation or determined the future impact of adopting SFAS No. 123R, which may be material to our results of operations when adopted no later than the first quarter of fiscal year 2006 and thereafter.

 In December 2004, the FASB issued SFAS No. 153, Exchanges of Nonmonetary Assets, an Amendment of APB Opinion No. 29, Accounting for Nonmonetary Transactions.
 The amendments made by SFAS 153 are based on the principle that exchanges of nonmonetary assets should be measured based on the fair value of the assets exchanged.
 Further, the amendments eliminate the narrow exception for nonmonetary exchanges of similar productive assets and replace it with a broader exception for exchanges of nonmonetary assets that do not have commercial substance.
-The Statement is effective for nonmonetary asset exchanges occurring in fiscal periods beginning after June 15, 2005.
-We do not presently expect to enter into any transactions during the foreseeable future that would be affected by adopting SFAS 153.
+We have not entered into, and do not presently expect to enter into, any transactions during the foreseeable future that would be affected by adopting SFAS 153.

 In May 2005, the FASB issued SFAS No. 154, Accounting Changes and Error Corrections, a replacement of APB Opinion No. 20 and SFAS No. 3.
 SFAS No. 154 replaces APB Opinion No. 20, Accounting Changes and SFAS No. 3, Reporting Accounting Changes in Interim Financial Statements and changes the requirement for the accounting for and reporting of a change in accounting principles.
-SFAS No. 154 applies to all voluntary changes in accounting principles.
-It also applies to changes required by an accounting pronouncement in the unusual instance that the pronouncement does not include specific transition provisions.
-When a pronouncement includes specific transition provisions, those provisions should be followed.
-The provisions of SFAS No. 154 will be effective for accounting changes made in the fiscal year beginning after December 15, 2005.
-We have not completed our evaluation or determined the impact of adopting SFAS No. 154, which may or may not be material to our results of operations in the first quarter of fiscal year 2006 and thereafter.
+SFAS No. 154, effective in the fiscal year beginning after December 15, 2005, applies to all voluntary changes in accounting principles and changes required by an accounting pronouncement in the unusual instance that the pronouncement does not include specific transition provisions.
+We do not presently expect to enter into any accounting changes in the foreseeable future that would be affected by adopting SFAS No. 154 when it becomes effective.